 B. CSP557 - Affectation Bases of Behavior

-Systems Course Requirements—By the end of the fourth year, the student must complete at least two additional graduate-level systems courses.
+Systems Course Requirements—By the end of the fourth year, the student must complete at least two additional graduate-level systems courses with grades of B or better.
 These may include the non-starred entries of the systems breadth list or other advanced courses with permission of the systems faculty.

 Theory Area Process —The area process including the area defense is organized as follows:

 - The student submits an area paper reflecting research ability.
 The area paper is due eight calendar days before the last day of classes of the spring term or one week before the oral exam, whichever comes first.

 - Approximately two weeks before the oral exam, the student is given a set of “take home” papers.

 - Approximately three hours before the oral exam, the student is given a written set of “morning questions.”

 - The area defense consists of an oral exam covering the area paper, the take home papers, the morning questions, and other area-related questions.
 The length of the exam is typically between 2 and 3 hours.

 Theory Course Requirements—By the end of the fourth year, the student must complete one additional non-starred course from the theory breadth list with a grade of B or better.